LukasFuchs/GeoModBox.jl/docs/src/man/DiffOneD.md

 \end{equation}$

-For the *centroids* adjacent to the boundaries one needs to use the *ghost nodes* and their correspondingly calculated temperatures, depending on the choosen thermal boundary condition (see equations $(7)-(10)$).
+For the *centroids* adjacent to the boundaries one needs to use the *ghost nodes* and their correspondingly calculated temperatures, depending on the chosen thermal boundary condition (see equations $(7)-(10)$).